Where you lay your head at night is an important part of long-term travel – you gotta sleep some time, right?

 Options abound for travelers these days – long gone are the days of hostels and hotels as your only option.

-Typically most RTW travelers stay in hostels, not only because it’s cost effective, but because they’re great places for meeting other travelers and getting tips and advice for exploring that particular city.
-But that decision is completely up to each individual traveler.
-There are more options than hotels and hostels, which will be covered here, including renting apartments and couch surfing.
+In the past, it seemed like most RTW travelers stayed in hostels, not only because it’s cost effective, but because they’re great places for meeting other travelers and getting tips and advice for exploring that particular city.

 Booking Ahead or Waiting Until Arrival

 Everyone travels differently, so what you do in this situation is completely up to you.
 There are some who just like to have all their ducks in a row, so they book all their accommodations before arriving in a new place.
 Then there are others who like to fly by the seat of their pants, arriving in a new place and wandering around until they find the one that’s right for them.

 There are pros and cons to each method, and you’ll most likely employ both throughout your big trip.

 Some people just like to be organized so if you’re one of these people, you may just want to always book ahead for peace of mind.
 If you use this tactic, may I suggest only booking your first night just in case the place you choose is a nightmare.
 You never know when you’re going to have buyer’s remorse.
 You also never know how you’ll like a certain city or area of the city until you get there.

 The descriptions could turn out to be completely different than what you expected, and if you are visiting a huge city like New York, Buenos Aires, or Mumbai, you may be better off in a completely different neighborhood across town.
 If you book for a week, most places will charge you a fee to cancel, so there’s really no need to book more than a night or two if you’ll be doing it in advance.